bbauska/W3Cx-3of5/README.md

 <h4>Example #3: same result using the CSS flex property</h4>

 This example uses the CSS flex property to achieve a result similar to the one shown in Example 2.
-There are many articles on Flexbox and we recommend those from Rachel Andrew on Smashing Magazine: \"[Use cases for Flexbox](https://www.smashingmagazine.com/2018/10/flexbox-use-cases/)\", \"[Flexbox: how big is that flexible box](https://www.smashingmagazine.com/2018/09/flexbox-sizing-flexible-box/)\", etc.
+There are many articles on Flexbox and we recommend those from Rachel Andrew on Smashing Magazine: \"<a href="https://www.smashingmagazine.com/2018/10/flexbox-use-cases/">Use cases for Flexbox</a>", \"<a href="https://www.smashingmagazine.com/2018/09/flexbox-sizing-flexible-box/">Flexbox: how big is that flexible box</a>", etc.

 <!------------------------------------------------------------------------------------------------>
 <!---------------- 38.  (xx) ------------------->
 <!------------------------------------------------------------------------------------------------>